relativisticpoint/KMS-poc/ARCHITECTURE_KMS101.md

    - For each piece of data:
      - Requests a DEK from the KMS.
      - Encrypts data locally with that DEK using AES-GCM.
-     - Stores ciphertext + wrapped DEK + metadata (currently in-memory; later Postgres).
+     - Stores ciphertext + wrapped DEK + metadata in Postgres.

 3. **Database (PostgreSQL, port 5432)**
    - Stores:
      - Encrypted data records (ciphertext, nonce, tag, etc.)
      - Wrapped DEKs and key metadata
-   - The KMS will also store CRK metadata and wrapped CRKs here.
+   - KMS uses its own Postgres instance to store CRK metadata and wrapped CRKs.

 Communication: